aoang-git/flarum-discussion-cards/README.md

 - `flarumite/simple-discussion-views` : show discussion view count on cards
 - As of version `1.1.0` added support for the `v17development/flarum-blog` extension.
 If activated, you can set to use the blog's extension images for blog posts' cards and/or their article summary as preview text on the cards.
 - As of version `1.2.0` added support for the `shebaoting/repost` extension.
 If activated, you can set it so that when you click on the card `title` of a discussion starting with a url, it will open that url, and clicking anywhere else on the card will open the discussion as usual.
+- As of version `1.3.0` added support for the `michaelbelgium/flarum-discussion-views` extension.

 ![Discussion Cards](https://i.postimg.cc/FsxNPWYk/flarum-ext-discussioncards-1.png)